Australia under fire for lobbying on California kangaroo trade

 'SECRECY'

-The manoeuvre is legal but frowned upon by many democracy advocates as it does not allow for open and extensive debate on an issue.
+The maneuver is legal but frowned upon by many democracy advocates as it does not allow for open and extensive debate on an issue.

 "It smacks of special interest dealing and secrecy," said U.S. Humane Society spokeswoman Jennifer Fearing from the California Capitol building, where she was pressing lawmakers to vote against the bill.